 Writer and Director: Lorene Scafaria

 To celebrate finishing a draft, Mike and I went out to see Hustlers at the Alamo Draft House.
-Although I’ve been aware of this movie since earlier this year, it was never at the top of my list.
-I just didn’t think I’d be that interested in a Robin Hood story about strippers and Wall Street guys, even if it was from the perspective of the women.
+Although I’ve been aware of this movie since earlier this year, it wasn’t at the top of my list.
+After seeing The Big Short and Wolf of Wall Street, I felt like I was done with movies about Wall Street guys, even if this time it was from the perspective of the exotic dancers they socialized with.
 But then it got such great reviews and everyone was going nuts about J. Lo, saying that she was as good as she was in Out of Sight.
 So I went, I ordered a margarita, and . . .

 I loved it!
 Everything everyone says about Jennifer Lopez’s performance is true.
 She’s such a star that it doesn’t even matter if you’re going in with high expectations.
 There is no way she’s going to let you down.
 There’s a scene early in the movie that is just immediately iconic, on the level with Marilyn standing over the sewer grate with her skirts blowing up.
 And I know I just said that Lopez’s performance is impossible to spoil with accolades but I will not describe the image.
 Just go to the theater and see it on the biggest screen possible.